 Limits or Exclusions: Community Transition Services do not include monthly rental or mortgage expense, food, regular utility charges, and/or household appliances or items that are intended for purely diversional/recreational purposes.
-Community Transition Services are limited to \$3,500 per person, but the state may increase the limit to four thousand dollars (\$4,000) every five years once it determines it has sufficient funding to do so.
+Community Transition Services are limited to \$3,500 per person every five years.
 Deposits for Assisted Living Facilities are limited to a maximum of \$500.
 In order to be eligible for this service, the person must have a NF stay of at least 90 days prior to transition to the community.
-The state must update CMS in the monitoring reports once the state implements the increase from \$3,500 to \$4,000.